 - Si usted es una persona de la tercera edad y necesita ayuda removiendo nieve, por favor llame al 311 (@311DCgov).

-- Don’t eat a heavy meal prior or soon after shoveling.
-Eating a large meal can put an extra load on your heart.
+- Don’t eat a heavy meal just before or soon after shoveling.
+This can put a heavy load on your heart.

-- Learn the heart attack warning signs and listen to your body, but remember this: Even if you’re not sure it’s a heart attack, have it checked out (tell a doctor about your symptoms).
+- Learn the heart attach warning signs for men and women and listen to your body.
+Remember this: Even if you are not sure it’s a heart attack, have it checked out by telling a doctor about your symptoms.
 Minutes matter!
-Fast action can save lives — maybe your own.
-Don’t wait more than five minutes to call 9-1-1
+Call 911.

 Winter Storm Tips for Pedestrians

 - Dress properly for the weather, including a hat, scarf, coat, gloves, socks and water-resistant shoes or boots.

 - Watch where you are going.
 Pay attention to traffic and traffic signals.
 Leave your phone in your pocket.

 - When walking at night, wear outer clothing that contrasts with the white snow.